Near Brewery or Potterne

 Our group is a friendly group enjoying interesting chats on most topics whilst also exercising our brains.
 From the latest research these are some of the requirements to ward off loneliness and dementia as we age.

 We meet on alternative Tuesdays throughout the year, normally near the brewery but occasionally in Potterne in the Market Place.
-We will be meeting in Potterne on 31st March and 26th May but otherwise in Northgate Street on 3rd March, 17th March, 14th April, 28th April and 12th May.
+We meet in Potterne and in Northgate Street but due to the present restrictions caused by the coronavirus epidemic, there are no meetings for the time being.
 For more information please contact the group leader, Diana Slater, who has an Answerphone.